Flaming Youth (film): Reception

-Public success
+Popular success

-The public reaction to the film was enthusiastic, and it firmly fixed in the public's imagination a new kind of female behavior.
-In his retrospective essay "Echoes of the Jazz Age," author F. Scott Fitzgerald cited Flaming Youth as the only motion picture that captured the sexual revolution of the Jazz Age.
+The public reaction to the film was enthusiastic, and it firmly fixed a new kind of female behavior in the public's imagination.
+In his retrospective essay "Echoes of the Jazz Age", author F. Scott Fitzgerald cited Flaming Youth as the only motion picture that captured the sexual revolution of the Jazz Age.
 He lamented that its runaway success prompted "Hollywood hacks" to create a number of similar but less daring films and to run "the theme into its cinematographic grave."
 He also emphasized the fact that Flaming Youth persuaded certain moralistic Americans that their young girls could be "seduced without being ruined."
 Fitzgerald also praised Colleen Moore's performance in the film, remarking that: "I was the spark that lit up Flaming Youth, Colleen Moore was the torch."

 Critical reviews

 While Flaming Youth was successful enough to be held over in most American cities, reactions from film critics were mixed.
-The January 12, 1924 issue of The Exhibitor's Trade Review cites a review from the Chicago News which called the film "one of the best-told screen novels that has come along", and another review from the Cincinnati Enquirer in which the critic pointed out that the film was not completely faithful to the book.
+The January 12, 1924, issue of the Exhibitor's Trade Review cites a review from the Chicago News which called the film "one of the best-told screen novels that has come along", and another review from the Cincinnati Enquirer in which the critic pointed out that the film was not completely faithful to the book.
 He added that "throughout the production, scarcely a single admirable character appears, and the audience is regaled with the antics of a lot of childish adults and adulterated children.
 Consequently, the members of the cast, though many of them are talented, work against unfair handicaps."
 A reviewer for the Indiana Star wrote, "In spite of an awkward story, Miss Moore contributes much merriment to the occasion and Elliott Dexter and Milton Sills lend the frontier element of the film a certain degree of stability."

 A critic for The New York Times wrote, "Colleen Moore gives a vivid performance of the jazz-devoted novice once she gets her hold of the theme.
 There are moments in the beginning when her rendition is a little artificial.
 But after her awkward trip downstairs in exotic pajamas—which are not really graceful—she lives the part of a pert young thing, whose hair is cut with a bang on the forehead, whose eyes are full of mischief and whose arms are long and slender."
 The New York Times critic also described Milton Sills as "sympathetic" and Myrtle Stedman as "charming."